ton-play/tonplay-telegram-bot/README.md

 This is a simple example of a Telegram bot to run your game.

-In this example, you can run the game as a telegram Web App and exactly as a game in the web view.
+In this example, you can run the game as a Telegram Web App and exactly as a game in a web view.

 ## Quick start